F.C. Copenhagen: A young Jacob Neestrup takes charge

 One of the standout matches came against Manchester United, where Copenhagen triumphed 4–3 in a thrilling encounter.
 Trailing 2–0 early after former Copenhagen youngster Rasmus Højlund scored twice for United, Copenhagen fought back with two quick goals just before halftime.
 Mohamed Elyounoussi pulled one back in the 45th minute, followed by a penalty from Diogo Gonçalves in the 45+9th minute to level the score.
 In the second half, Bruno Fernandes put United ahead with a penalty in the 69th minute, but Copenhagen responded with two late goals—Lukas Lerager in the 83rd minute and youngster Roony Bardghji scoring the winner in the 87th minute.

 Copenhagen also earned an impressive 0–0 draw against Bayern Munich, holding the German giants to a stalemate in Allianz Arena.
 In their final group stage match, Copenhagen secured a crucial 1–0 win against Galatasaray, with Lukas Lerager scoring the only goal of the game in the 58th minute, and ensured their advancement to the Round of 16, where they were ultimately eliminated by Manchester City, losing 3–1 in both legs.

 In the Danish Superliga, Copenhagen's season was marked by a mix of highs and lows.
 The team started strong, winning their first five matches and briefly occupying the top spot in the league.
 However, a series of disappointing results, including a 1–2 loss to both Viborg and AGF, saw the club fall down the table.
 By the midway point, they had slipped to third place.

 The Championship round started poorly for Copenhagen, as they suffered a 1–2 loss to both Brøndby and Nordsjælland, followed by a 2–2 draw against Midtjylland.
 These results left the team trailing in the race for the title.
 However, a strong late surge of four consecutive wins brought them back into contention, briefly lifting them to first place.
 Unfortunately, they finished the season with two losses, allowing Brøndby and Midtjylland to overtake them.
 In a 1–1 draw against Nordsjælland secured third place for Copenhagen, and they subsequently won the European play-off match 2–1 against Randers, securing a spot in the 2024–25 Conference League second qualifying round.

 Ahead of the 2024–25 season, Copenhagen unveiled an updated visual identity that strengthens its connection with the city and aligns with the club's growing ambitions.
 The new design, influenced by the club's "We are Copenhagen" strategy, includes modernized elements such as a more contemporary logo and the addition of a lioness alongside the lion in the club crest, symbolizing both the men's and women's teams.
 The updated brand also incorporates inspiration from Copenhagen's historic and modern elements, including new typography inspired by the city's street signs and an expanded color palette.
 This revamp aims to enhance Copenhagen's identity as both a sports and lifestyle brand, reflecting the club's evolving international presence and local roots.
+The same season they won the domestic double.